 6. Tidy up your news feed

 The outbreak of Coronavirus continues bringing disturbing news.
 Working from home online means you’re always in a risk zone — one click away from the content that might leave you panic-stricken.
 There’s a way to avoid this, though.
 Get a customizable RSS client for Mac, and limit the news to the resources you trust.
-There are at least two Mac apps that will help you set up RSS in minutes.
+There are at least one Mac apps that will help you set up RSS in minutes.

 7. Work at home using best tools available

 Hardware and software will have a direct impact on your remote work.
 Ask someone who’s doing a lot of work from home and they will tell you — sometimes, an uncomfortable chair might ruin it all.
 Not to speak of work equipment.
 Here are a few suggestions and useful guides on choosing hardware:

 Laptop stand.
 Perfect ergonomics at home protects you from back pain, and generally improves well-being and productivity.
 Laptop stands are one of the best ways to achieve this.
 The choice depends on your needs: Skyzonal Aluminum Laptop Stand is perfectly adjustable and works for any setting with one screen.
 For a double-screen setup, Bestand Aluminum is a good fit.
 You can find more on laptop stands for remote work here.

 Portable monitor.
 The perfect balance of quality and versatility of features is provided by AOC I1601FWUX portable USB monitor.
 If you want a budget version, it’s hard to beat AOC e1659FWU.
 The choice will also pretty much depend on the size of your workspace — here’s the full guide on portable monitors.

 Wireless mouse for Mac.
 Logitech is the company to look into if you’ve been searching for a solid wireless mouse.
 More affordable — yet quite good — is AmazonBasics.
 Check the article for wireless mouse suggestions before making your final choice.